Everything We Know About HBO's 'Winning Time: The Rise of the Lakers Dynasty'

-Who is behind this series?
+Who is behind Winning Time?

 The big name on board is Adam McKay, the director who pivoted from Will Ferrell comedies to Oscar-nominated films about recent history.
 But most crucially for our purposes here: McKay is also an executive producer on Succession, so he knows something about creating addictive TV about larger-than-life personalities for HBO.
 The pilot is written by Max Borenstein, who created The Terror and most recently scripted the monster fight in Godzilla vs. Kong.
 Borenstein is also going to be an executive producer.

-So what, exactly, will it be about?
+So what, exactly, will Winning Time be about?

 The series will dig into the "Showtime" Lakers, who reigned in the 1980s, led by owner Jerry Buss, coach Pat Riley, and stars like Johnson and Abdul-Jabbar.
 Borenstein pitched it in an interview with Collider as The Crown with basketball.
 "It's a series, but obviously, its limitations are that it's inspired and based on a true story, but in a sense, structurally, it has [a] resemblance to The Crown," he said.
 "It's a dynasty story.
 It's the story of an American dynasty.
 In this case, because it's an American dynasty, it's not a monarchy, it's a story about celebrity and culture and entertainment as [seen] through the prism of the NBA and the prism of the Showtime Lakers."

-Who is in the cast?
+Who is in the Winning Time cast?